 The archaeologists believe the finds shed new light on the Bronze Age in the region and the production of vessels made of chlorite, alabaster and other stones; but because the objects were looted, their original find context and the knowledge it might have yielded will forever remain lost to archaeological research.

-Choral version of folk or urban songs of Persia (Iran).
+Choral arrangements of Persian (Iranian) folk or urban songs

-Choir works by non-Persian composers based on Persian music/poetry.
+Choral works by non-Persian composers inspired by Persian music or poetry

 1940s : Rubik Gregorian Arrangements

-1970s : National Choir, Director: Alfred Mardoyan In 1972 the National Choir of Persia (Kor-e Melli-e Iran) was founded under the direction of Alfred Mardoyan.
-He arranged both Persian folk and urban songs for this group.
-Here is the Mardoyan’s choral version of “Rudaki’s Lyre” [Chang-e Roudaki] which has been composed by Rouhollah Khaleghi in the 1950s.
-The lyric is written by Roudaki, 9th-century Persian poet.
+In 1972, the National Iranian Choir (Kor-e Melli-e Iran) was founded under the direction of Alfred Mardoyan, who arranged both Persian folk and urban songs for the group.
+Below is Mardoyan’s choral arrangement of “Rudaki’s Lyre” (Chang-e Roudaki), originally composed by Rouhollah Khaleghi in the 1950s.
+The lyrics were written by Rudaki, a 9th-century Persian poet.

 This work was originally performed by celebrated vocalists Marzieh and Banan at Radio Tehran (Listen to the original version).
 Choral version was performed in ca. 1976 in Tehran.
 The conductor is also Alfred Mardoyan.

-In 1974 Golnoush Khaleghi was invited by the National Iranian Radio and Television (NIRT) to create a choral school and group in Tehran.
-She was the conductor of “Hamavazan” until 1979.
-The group was performing Western classical pieces and just in one concert they performed a Persian composition “Gol-Aman” with NIRT Chamber Orchestra.
-“Gol Aman” was a piece by Ruben Gregorian, based on two folk songs.
-It was performed in a concert in 1977 at the Golestan Palace.
+In 1974, Golnoush Khaleghi was invited by the National Iranian Radio and Television (NIRT) to establish a choral school and ensemble in Tehran.
+She served as the conductor of Hamavazan until 1979.
+The group primarily performed Western classical repertoire, but in one concert, they performed a Persian composition accompanied by the NIRT Chamber Orchestra.
+The piece, composed and conducted by Ruben Gregorian at Golestan Palace in 1977, was based on Persian folk songs.

-Golnoush Khaleghi has arranged and recorded three works of his father, Rouhollah Khaleghi, for choir: “Negah-e Ashegh”, lyrics by Fereydoun Moshiri, “Bahar-e Delneshin” and the worldwide known “Ey Iran” anthem.
+In the 1990s, Golnoush Khaleghi arranged and recorded three choral works by her father, Rouhollah Khaleghi: “Negah-e Ashegh” (lyrics by Fereydoun Moshiri), “Bahar-e Delneshin,” and the legendary anthem “Ey Iran.”

 – Other Choral Works by Persian Composers: